dustinpfister/blog_posts/_posts/canvas-example-particles-binary.md

 ### 1.5 - A spawn method to activate particles in the pool

-Spawn an inactive particle into an active state.
+A particle has actually four kinds of states thus far, one is an inactive state so I will want a spawn method that will set an inactive particle into an active state.

 ```js
     // spawn or activate particles